BrunoGil-AS/React_Guide/core/react-router.md

 }
 ```

-## Explanation of Examples

-The basic route setup demonstrates the fundamental Router components and how to create a simple navigation structure.
-The `*` path catches any unmatched routes for 404 handling.

-The programmatic navigation example shows how to use the `useNavigate` hook for navigation after form submissions or other events, providing a way to move between routes from within your component logic.

-The nested routes example illustrates how to create a shared layout with the Outlet component, allowing child routes to render within a parent layout while maintaining their own content.
+> The nested routes example illustrates how to create a shared layout with the Outlet component, allowing child routes to render within a parent layout while maintaining their own content.

 ## Common Pitfalls & Solutions